Generic Name: travoprost (TRAV-oh-prost)

 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma in patients who cannot use or do not respond to other medicines.

-Travoprost drops is a prostaglandin analog.
+Travoprost drops are a prostaglandin analog.
 It works to lower pressure in the eye by increasing fluid drainage from the eye.

 Do NOT use travoprost drops if: